Cabiao: History

 In 1950, when the first tenure of then Paterno Santiano began, the town's public market was constructed through the support of the national government since the towns income cannot at that time support such huge amount of expenditures.
-During the first tenure of Gregorio T. Crespo, the old town hall was renovated and the original Cabiao Central School Building has been restored.
+During the first tenure of Gregorio T. Crespo, the old town hall was renovated and the original Cabiao Central School Building was restored.
 The gravelling of Sinipit-San Roque Road was made.
 Santiano was re-elected as mayor after a heavily contested election results.
-In 1960, Crespo was re-elected as Mayor of Cabiao, and Pedro T. Wycoco was appointed as the Chief of Police.
+In 1960, Crespo was re-elected as Mayor, and Pedro T. Wycoco was appointed as the Chief of Police.
 The Gapan- Arayat Road, Cabiao Section were constructed by Golangco Construction and Development Corp. in 1963.
-In 1979, the town's Public Market was rehabilitated with the help of Angel Concepcion (Member of Parliament) for which main building was constructed contiguously from the previous two small one.
-Cabiao was governed by Crespo for almost three decades, bringing together the people of Cabiao to live in peace.
+In 1979, the town's Public Market was rehabilitated with the help of assemblyman Angel Concepcion for which the main building was constructed contiguously from the previous two small ones.
+Cabiao was governed by Crespo for almost three decades.